niuers/python/README.md

 1. Fluent Python
 1. Python Cookbook
 1. The Art of the Metaobject Protocol (AMOP)
+####
-#### Alex Martelli’s Python in a Nutshell 2E
+Alex Martelli’s Python in a Nutshell 2E
+####
-#### David Beazley’s Python Essential Reference 4E
+David Beazley’s Python Essential Reference 4E
+####
-#### Expert Python Programming by Tarek Ziadé (Packt) is one of the best intermediate-level Python books in the market, and its final chapter, “Useful Design Patterns,” presents seven of the classic patterns from a Pythonic perspective.
+Expert Python Programming by Tarek Ziadé (Packt) is one of the best intermediate-level Python books in the market, and its final chapter, “Useful Design Patterns,” presents seven of the classic patterns from a Pythonic perspective.
+####
+Alex Martelli has given several talks about Python Design Patterns.
+There is a video of his EuroPython 2011 presentation and a set of slides on his personal website.
+I’ve found different slide decks and videos over the years, of varying lengths, so it is worthwhile to do a thorough search for his name with the words “Python Design Patterns.”
+####
+Around 2008, Bruce Eckel—author of the excellent Thinking in Java (Prentice Hall)—started a book titled Python 3 Patterns, Recipes and Idioms.
+It was to be written by a community of contributors led by Eckel, but six years later it’s still incomplete and apparently stalled (as I write this, the last change to the repository is two years old).
+#### In Design Patterns in Dynamic Languages (slides), Peter Norvig shows how first-class functions (and other dynamic features) make several of the original design patterns either simpler or unnecessary.

+####
+* That is the source of the often quoted design principles “Program to an interface, not an implementation” and “Favor object composition over class inheritance.”
+####
+As far as I know, Learning Python Design Patterns, by Gennadiy Zlobin (Packt), is the only book entirely devoted to patterns in Python—as of June 2014.
+But Zlobin’s work is quite short (100 pages) and covers eight of the original 23 design patterns.